 Income Tax in Portugal

-Income tax, known as “Imposto sobre o Rendimento das Pessoas Singulares” (IRS), is applicable to individuals’ income from various sources, including employment, self-employment, pensions, and investments.
+Portugal’s personal income tax, known as IRS (Imposto sobre o Rendimento das Pessoas Singulares), applies to a wide range of income sources, including salaries, self-employment, pensions, rental income, and investments.

 Local Expertise